mdsufz/MuDoGeR/Manual_MuDoGeR.md

 ```
 ## 3.b: Selection of Uncultivated Viral Genomes

 In this step, a selection of Uncultivated Viral Genomes takes place.
-The Viral representatives are all viral genomes that yielded taxonomic classification with vContact2 and are larger than 15 Kb.
-A bash script is required for the selection.
+The Viral representatives are all dereplicated viral genomes of medium and high quality (completeness > 50% and contamination < 10%).

 Running **3.b**:

 ```
-mudoger 3.b  -o /path/to/output/file -i /path/to/genome_by_genome_overview_csv -s 15
+mudoger 3.b  -o ~/path/to/output/file -i ~/path/to/quality_summary.csv -cv 50 -xv 10 -i 95 -c 70
 ```
 * The `/path/to/output/file` indicates the path to the output directory where the results of **3.b** will be written.
-* The `/path/to/genome_by_genome_overview_csv` indicates the path to the input file with the results from the vcontact2 tool.
+* The `/path/to/quality_summary.csv ` indicates the path to the input file with the results from the vcontact2 tool.
-* `-s` indicates the minimum size for the filtering of viral contigs.
+* `-cv` indicates the minimum completeness of the viral contigs.
+* `-xv` indicates the maximum contamination of the viral contigs.
+* `-i` indicates the minimum identity.
+* `-c` indicates the minimum coverage.

 # Module 4: Recovery of Eukaryotic Metagenome-Assembled Genomes